saidaibrg/charta.js/README.md

 # Charta.js - jot down your thoughts anytime, anywhere.

-**ATTENTION: currently in developement - the package isn't yet ready for utilization.
-Thanks!**

 This library can help you include various text editor functions into your web application.
 This module is a NodeJS module and is hosted through [npm registry](https://www.npmjs.com/).